 Oliberte is a sustainable footwear brand supporting workers’ rights in sub-Saharan Africa.
 Last year, they became the first and only Fair Trade Certified footwear company in the world.
 Usually aimed at the male market, to celebrate its 5th anniversary this fall, Oliberte will launch its premier women’s collection, which includes shoes that are handcrafted from meat production byproducts and all-natural rubber.
 Made in Addis Ababa, Ethiopia, the brand is especially proud to be offering equal opportunities and stable jobs for Ethiopians.

 From the first second she laid eyes on them, Abury founder Andrea Kolb knew Berber bags were special.
 Their intricate detailing, natural tanning and dyeing and traditional structure were, however, dying out.
 So Kolb decided to do something about it, and she invested in supporting Berber village communities by bringing not only work opportunities and helping to preserve their traditions, but also by giving back the same number of production hours in education hours for every product sold.
-This way, she hopes to give consumers the possibility of leaving a positive impact every time they buy Abury products, which you can find special deals on here.
+This way, she hopes to give consumers the possibility of leaving a positive impact every time they buy Abury products.

 This unique ethical fashion brand specialises in Palestinian Tatreez (embroidery), an ancient artisan technique traditionally passed down from mother to daughter.
 The label trains and employs refugee and low-income female embroiderers in the West Bank to make not only beautifully handmade shoes, but also bags, accessories and home decor products.
 Darzah is a nonprofit, FairTrade certified business, and we love their chic, textile-embellished flats, which are great for fall…or any season!